Presidentsu/CTFWriteUps/TryHackMe/Volatility/README.md

 	- Ans: Cridex

-All in all this was nice challenge helps you understand how we can use voltality for forensic analysis.
+All in all this was nice challenge helps you understand how we can use volatility for forensic analysis.

 Thank you <3